Finnish military ranks: Privates

 Roughly 10 percent of all privates are promoted to the rank of lance corporal (Korpraali) during their service.
 In comparison, non-commissioned officer students (Aliupseerioppilas) hold either the permanent rank of private or lance corporal and rank accordingly.
 The rank of alokas is used to denote privates in basic training.
-The recruit, alokas is a new private, who has not been trained enough to have given a military oath or military guarantee.
-After giving an oath or such guarantee, the private soldier is no longer called alokas but will be promoted to their private-level military rank corresponding to their service branch, e.g. tykkimies.
+The recruit, alokas is a new private, who has not been trained enough to have given a military oath or affirmation.
+After giving an oath or affirmation, the private soldier is no longer called alokas but will be promoted to their private-level military rank corresponding to their service branch, e.g. tykkimies.

 Paratroop jaeger (laskuvarjojääkäri) and Special jaeger (erikoisjääkäri) in Utti Jaeger Regiment (Utin jääkärirykmentti) and Special border jaeger (erikoisrajajääkäri) in Special Border Jaeger Company of Border and Coast Guard School (Raja- ja merivartiokoulu) are not ranks, but specializations, where NCO training is given and thus each graduate is at minimum alikersantti.

 Historically, the rank of sotamies was used in generic infantry units, while the rank of jaeger was used in specific jaeger battalions, which derived their traditions from the Jäger Movement.